Boluwatifeeh/LITA_PROJECT_DOCUMENTATION/README.md

 # LITA_PROJECT_DOCUMENTATION
-Having completed the training stage, this is where I documented my first project.
+Having completed the training stage of Data Analysis with the Incubator Hub, this is where I documented my first project.